 Is this good/desirable/sustainable development?

 These proposals are not well designed or sustainable developments.
 When construction is completed, some 50,000 dwellings housing a population of approximately 120,000 people are projected to live within the Ripley Valley PDA .
 To build these homes, large swathes of remnant native forest will be bulldozed, which will put several threatened species at risk including koalas and the swamp tea tree.
-An unfunded train line is proposed to be delivered at some point in the future to connect people to the Brisbane CBD, but the designs of these suburbs mean residents will still depend heavily on cars to access local employment centres, schools, and community facilities.
+An unfunded train line is proposed to connect people to the Brisbane CBD at some point in the future, but the design of these suburbs mean residents will still depend heavily on cars to access local employment centres, schools, and community facilities.

 Does the train line extension impact the cemetery?

 The transport corridor set aside for the extension of the train line from Springfield passes directly by the cemetery.
 It seems like the government is proposing to build a viaduct over the cemetery to avoid disturbing the protected area.
 While not directly disturbing the burial grounds, a viaduct would be imposing and stop the cemetery being a place of quiet reflection.